joowani/dtags/README.md

 ~$ sudo pip install --upgrade dtags
 ```

-Once installed, you have 4 commands at your disposal:
+Once installed, you will have 4 commands at your disposal:
 `tags`, `tag`, `untag` and `run`.

-Tag the directories (tag names must begin with `@`):
+Tag directories (tag names must begin with the `@` symbol):
 ```bash
 ~$ tag /home/joowani/frontend @frontend
 ~$ tag /home/joowani/backend @backend